 Maimon Schwarzschild, "Public Law by Private Bargain," p.
-919.

-116 Stephen L. Spitz, "Impact of the supreme Court Decision in Martin v.
+919. Stephen L. Spitz, "Impact of the Supreme Court Decision in Martin v.
 Wilks," (Washington, DC: Lawyers Committee for Civil Rights, February 1990), 2-7.

-The circuit court of appeals reversed, holding that "[b]ecause . . .

-[the Wilks respondents] were neither parties nor privies to the consent decrees, . . . their independent claims of unlawful discrimination are not precluded."

-In other words, since the white fire fighters were not parties to the original consent decree, they could still sue for racial discrimination.
+in fact required by the consent decree."
+The circuit court of appeals reversed, holding that "[b]ecause . . . [the Wilks respondents] were neither parties nor privies to the consent decrees, . . . their independent claims of unlawful discrimination are not precluded."
+In other words, since the white firefighters were not parties to the original consent decree, they could still sue for racial discrimination.
 The Supreme Court affirmed this view:

 All agree that "[i]t is a principle of general application in anglo-American jurisprudence that one is not bound by a judgment in personam in a litigation in which he is not designated as a party or to which he has not been made a party by service of process."
 This rule is part of our "deep rooted historic tradition that everyone should have his own day in court."
 A judgment or decree among parties to a lawsuit resolves issues as among them, but it does not conclude the rights of strangers to those proceedings.
+118 as a practical matter impair or impede the person's ability to protect that interest or . . . leave any of the persons already parties subject to a substantial risk of incurring double, multiple, or otherwise inconsistent obligations by reason of the claimed interest.
+If the person has not been joined, the court shall order that the person be made a party.
+118

-The controlling principle in the Supreme Court's Wilks decision is the Federal Rule of Civil Procedure 19(a), which requires the joinder of a third party in a lawsuit when a
+The controlling principle in the Supreme Court's Wilks decision is Federal Rule of Civil Procedure 19(a), which requires the joinder of a third party in a lawsuit when a judgment or settlement rendered in the absence of that third person will: